80/20 Rule for Daily Tasks: How to Identify Your Vital Few

 How do I figure out which tasks are my vital few 20%?

 Use The Impact Audit, a weekly review where you list every completed task alongside its measurable outcome.
 After three to four weeks, patterns reveal which categories of work consistently drive results.
-Research on time management behaviors confirms that structured planning and review habits predict higher perceived performance [9].
+Research on time management behaviors found that structured planning and review habits were associated with greater perceived control of time [9].

 Does the 80/20 rule mean I should ignore 80% of my tasks?